dcordiercnrs/VIMS-IR_uncertainties/README.md

 together with the VIMS data management tool:
  - `PyVIMS`

-all these packages may be installed using the `pip` with command lines similar to `pip install pyvims`
+all these packages may be installed using the `pip` with command lines similar to `pip install pyvims`.

+In addition, the provided Python modules `VIMSU_1.py`, `VIMSU_2.py` and `VIMS_uncertainties.py` should be available in the current directory.

 ## Data
  - `VIMSuncert_cubes_list.csv`: `CSV` file containing the full list of the 149 high spatial resolution VIMS cubes analyzed.